Diabetes Care at Diabetes Camps

 WRITTEN CAMP MANAGEMENT PLAN

 A written plan that includes camp policies and medical management procedures must be available at camp.
-It should be written or reviewed by the camp medical director in collaboration with others, such as the camp program director, members of the camp oversight and/or policy committees, local pediatric endocrinologists and diabetes educators, etc. It must adhere to the ADA’s standards of medical care and the American Camping Association’s accreditation standards.
+It should be written or reviewed by the camp medical director in collaboration with others, such as the camp program director, members of the camp oversight and/or policy committees, local pediatric endocrinologists and diabetes educators, etc. It must adhere to the American Diabetes Association’s standards of medical care and the American Camping Association’s accreditation standards.
 All medical staff should review this management plan before camp.

 The written medical management plan should include information about:

-General diabetes management
+General diabetes management;

-Insulin injections/pump therapy
+Insulin injections/pump therapy and blood glucose monitoring;

-Nutrition, timing, and content of meals and snacks
+Nutrition, timing, and content of meals and snacks;

-Routine and special activities
+Routine and special activities;

-Hypoglycemia and treatment
+Hypoglycemia and treatment;

-Hyperglycemia/ketosis and treatment
+Hyperglycemia/ketosis and treatment;

-Assessment and treatment of intercurrent illness
+Assessment and treatment of intercurrent illness;

-Universal precautions and policies for needle sticks and handling of infectious wastes
+Universal precautions and policies for needle sticks;

-Psychological issues at camp
+Psychological issues at camp;

-Policies for camp closure and returning home
+Policies for camp closure and returning home.

 DIABETES EDUCATION AND PSYCHOLOGICAL ISSUES AT CAMP